-The carrying amounts of financial instruments consisting of cash and cash equivalents, investments, prepaid expenses and other current assets, accounts payable, accrued expenses and other current liabilities included in the Company's consolidated financial statements, are reasonable estimates of fair value, primarily due to their short maturities.
-Marketable securities are classified as long-term investments if the holding period is longer than one year.
-The Company classifies all of its investments as available-for-sale.
+The carrying amounts of financial instruments consisting of cash and cash equivalents, investments, prepaid expenses and other current assets, accounts payable, accrued expenses and other current liabilities included in the Company's condensed consolidated financial statements, are reasonable estimates of fair value, primarily due to their short maturities.

-Our available-for-sale, short-term and long-term investments, which consist of, commercial paper, corporate bonds, and government agency securities are considered to be Level 2 valuations.
+Our available-for-sale, short-term and long-term investments, which consist of commercial paper, corporate bonds, and U.S. government agency securities are considered to be Level 2 valuations.
 The fair value of Level 2 financial assets is determined using inputs that are observable in the market or can be derived principally from or corroborated by observable market data, such as pricing for similar securities, recently executed transactions, cash flow models with yield curves, and benchmark securities.
 In addition, Level 2 financial instruments are valued using comparisons to like-kind financial instruments and models that use readily observable market data as their basis.